Courses during the fall and spring semester meet from 4:50-7:20pm and from 7:30-10:00pm.

 3500C: Education in the Early Years: Infants, Toddlers, and "Preschoolers"– 3 credits

 How knowledge develops from infancy through the preschool years; with a focus on how to support learners' growth and development and how to structure appropriate learning environments for infants, toddlers, and preschoolers with diverse needs.
 Theoretical perspectives on learning are explored.
 Includes 10-15 hours of field experiences.
 Required for initial certification.
 Prerequisites: 2100K.

-This course provides early childhood educators with a theoretical framework and practical applications for successfully including students with special needs within the general education setting.
-Information, guidance and resources will be presented to assist teachers in differentiating curriculum, using adaptive technology, assessing students holistically, working with their classroom/administrative school team as well as with children's home/family/community in situations where a child may require an evaluation and/or additional support services.
-Special attention will be paid to issues of diversity issues, helping teachers to frame differences in a respectful, non-biased way.
-Includes 10-15 hours of fieldwork.
-Required for initial certification.
+This course provides early childhood educators with a theoretical framework and practical applications for developing curriculum to support children with special needs.
+Information, guidance and resources will be presented to assist teachers in developing and differentiating curriculum, using adaptive technology, assessing students holistically, working with their classroom/administrative team as well as with children’s home/family/community in situations where a child may require an evaluation and/or additional support services.
+Special attention will be paid to issues of diversity, helping teachers to frame differences in a respectful, non-biased way.

 4300C: Art and Expressive Activities in Early Childhood Education - 3 credits